Oil production in January 2014 was 7.1 million barrels, up 3.8% (+260,000 barrels) relative to January 2013.

 Terra Nova produced 1.6 million barrels in January 2014, up 161% (1.0 million barrels) from 629,000 barrels in January 2013.
 The low volume in January of last year occurred as production was still ramping up after a 183 day off-station maintenance program which ended in December 2012.

 White Rose (including North Amethyst) produced 1.9 million barrels of oil in January 2014, up 2.3% (+43,500 barrels) relative to January 2013

-The Department of Finance’s November 2013 forecast projects annual oil production to be 84.5 million barrels in 2013, up 17.1% over 2012 after extended maintenance shutdowns in 2012.
-Further information on the province’s oil and gas industry is available at The Economic Review 2013 (see Oil and Gas section).
+The Department of Finance’s March 2014 forecast projects annual oil production to be 85.1 million barrels in 2014, up 1.8% over 2013 mainly due to increased production at Terra Nova which will be partially offset by natural declines at Hibernia.
+The expected increase in Terra Nova production in 2014 is due to a return to more normal levels of production after an extended maintenance shutdown in the fall of 2013.
+Further information on the province’s oil and gas industry is available at The Economy 2014 (see Oil and Gas section).

 Statistical Reference: Statistics used in this analysis were current at the time of writing.
 For the latest in oil production statistics visit the Newfoundland & Labrador Statistics Agency site.